• Skip to primary navigation

 Gluten Free Salmon Cakes

-If you’re not a fan of spicy, you can try the tartar sauce.
-My recipe is quick and easy and very healthy too.
+If you’re not a fan of spicy, you can try tartar sauce.

 finished with tartar sauce and a fork